-The related businesses are aggregated into a single cash-generating unit, and the recoverable amount is measured based on the value in use.
-Value in use is expected future cash flows, which are based on business plans approved by management, discounted to present value using a discount rate of 6.4%, which is based on the pretax weighted average cost of capital of the cash-generating unit.
+The pharmaceutical business is a single cash-generating unit, and the recoverable amount of this asset group is measured based on the value in use.
+Value in use is expected future cash flows, which are based on business plans approved by management, discounted to present value using a discount rate of 5.9%, which is based on the pretax weighted average cost of capital of the cash-generating unit.
+Projections of future cash flow are based on the three-year business plans approved by management and those beyond the business plans are assumed using the terminal value, which is calculated using the growth rate of 2.0%.
 The business plans are based on past experience and external information, and are prepared to reflect management's assessment of the future prospects for the businesses.
-In addition, projections of cash flows beyond the period covered by the business plans are assumed to have a growth rate of 0%.
-The above estimates involve a variety of assumptions including sales projections, growth rates and discount rates.
+Key assumptions used for the measurement of the value in use are sales projections included in the business plans, growth rates beyond the period of the future prospects for the businesses, and discount rates.
 The Group determines that the cash-generating unit has a low sensitivity to change even in the event of a reasonably possible change in a key assumption used in impairment testing.